Memnoc/rust_neural_network_sample/README.md

 What you've implemented is a simple feed-forward neural network with one hidden layer that learns the XOR function.
 XOR (exclusive OR) is a logical operation that outputs true only when inputs differ - it's a classic example for neural networks because it's not linearly separable.

+## Neural Network Mathematics

+In simple terms:

+1. **Forward propagation**: Matrix multiplications and activation functions transform inputs into predictions
+2. **Back-propagation**: Calculating gradients (derivatives) to adjust weights based on prediction errors
+3. **Gradient descent**: The process of incrementally updating weights to minimize errors

+The matrices in the code represent the following:

+- `weights1`: Connections from input layer to hidden layer (3×2 matrix)
+- `biases1`: Bias terms for the hidden layer (3 values)
+- `weights2`: Connections from hidden layer to output layer (1×3 matrix)
+- `biases2`: Bias term for the output layer (1 value)

 ## Network Architecture

 - **Input layer**: 2 neurons (for the two binary inputs)